gryphbecrazeh/pios/README.md

 NAVBAR
-ADD BADGES TO EASILY SHOW HOW MANY ALERTS ARE ON EACH PAGE
+ADD BADGES TO EASILY SHOW HOW MANY ALERTS ARE ON EACH PAGE GET RID OF DROPDOWN ON MOBILE VIEW
+LOAD IN FULL ALTERNATE OPTION ON MOBILE VIEW

 MINIMIZE/MAXIMIZE COLUMNS
 GRAB ALL COLUMNS BY IDENTIFIER